Real, Unbiased Alex Becker Review from a Non-Affiliate

 As I mentioned earlier, Becker has also learned the art of selling and I gotta admit the guy does it extremely well.

-His main strength is doing webinars such as those promoting his Shopify training program H-Com 2020.
+His main strength is doing online webinars such as those promoting his Shopify training program H-Com 2020.

 Becker’s also all over YouTube and social media where he has an active channel and is notorious for doing ads like this: